The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Out-of-Sample Validation

 \subsection{LOYO design and evaluation criteria}

-The LOYO approach reveals sensitivity to year-level regime changes more directly than a single holdout split.
-The sample spans the pandemic shock, a rapid rate-hiking cycle, and the subsequent stabilization, making it well suited for a regime-sensitivity check.
+The sample spans the pandemic shock, a rapid rate-hiking cycle, and the subsequent stabilization.
+LOYO validation is useful in this setting because it allows every calendar year to serve as a holdout regime without committing the analysis to a single arbitrary split.
+This is especially useful in a short post-GFC sample: a strictly expanding-window exercise would be more causal in calendar time, but would leave too few independent annual evaluation periods after reserving a credible initial training window.

-I use year-level out-of-sample $R^2$ as the primary metric, interpreted alongside the mean $R^2$, median $R^2$, pooled $R^2$, number of years with positive $R^2$, correlation, and RMSE.
-Sign stability of re-estimated coefficients is examined separately.
+I use year-level out-of-sample $R^2$ as the primary metric, interpreted together with mean $R^2$, median $R^2$, pooled $R^2$, the number of years with positive $R^2$, correlation, and RMSE.
+Coefficient stability is evaluated separately using the signs and HAC(21) significance of coefficients re-estimated within each LOYO training sample.